sormy/gentoo-ami-builder/README.md

   - ec2:DescribeImages
   - ec2:DeleteSnapshot
   - sts:GetCallerIdentity
-- User should have these additional permissions for building using a spot instance:
+- These additional permissions to run on spot instances:
   - ec2:DescribeSpotInstanceRequests
   - ec2:RequestSpotInstances
   - iam:CreateServiceLinkedRole

+Usually the easiest solution is to just temporarily add AWS managed policy "AdministratorAccess" to your user.

-This policy could be used to grant AWS user all needed permissions:
+Alternatively, this policy can be used to grant AWS user all needed permissions:

 ```json
 {